Anthony Nolan is required by law to publish an annual Gender Pay Gap report.

 We have compared both the mean (average) and median (mid-point) in the hourly rate we paid to men and women.
-At the time our Gender Pay Gap was calculated (5 April 2020), 68% of our employees were female and 32% were male.
-This profile is reflective of the not-for-profit sector as a whole as the workforce is predominately female.
+At the time our Gender Pay Gap was calculated (5 April 2022), 68% of our employees were female and 32% were male.
+This profile is reflective of the not-for-profit sector as the workforce is predominately female.

 The pay quartiles below are calculated by listing the hourly rates of pay for every employee from lowest to highest, before splitting the list into four equal-sized groups and calculating the percentage of males and females in each.

 What are the underlying causes of Anthony Nolan's gender pay gap?

 Under the law, men and women must receive equal pay for: